Dhaneshwari09/ToDo-App/README.md

 ## How to Use

-1. **Add a Task:** Click on the 'Add Task' button and fill in the details (title, description, completion date, and priority).
+1. **Add a Task:** Click on the 'Add Task' button and fill in the details (title, description, completion date, and priority's).
 2. **Edit a Task:** Tap on an existing task to open it, modify the details, and save changes.
 3. **Manage Priorities:** Set High, Medium, or Low priority for each task.